FAQ

-Is it true that HANDLE works mostly with small children?
-Is your program suitable for adults too?
+Is it true that you work mostly with children?
+Is HANDLE relevant to adults too?

-About half of my clients are adults.
+About a third of my clients are adults.
 Since the program is designed specifically for the individual, I can create a program that can be done with or without the support of a helper, as needed.

 The nervous system continues to change throughout our lives.
 This is called neuroplasticity.
 It is never too late to make changes.
 With patience and dedication remarkable integration and balancing can occur at any age.